-Staff at Woodhill are aware that contextual safeguarding is applicable to a wide range of risks which can potentially cause significant harm to children where the prime cause of harm is outside of the family.
+Staff at Woodhill Primary School are aware that contextual safeguarding is applicable to a wide range of risks which can potentially cause significant harm to children where the prime cause of harm is outside of the family.
 These can include:

 - Child-on-child and relationship abuse

 - Criminal/ sexual exploitation/ online abuse

 - Missing episodes

 - Risks associated with gangs

-- Risks associated with radicalisation

 - Safeguarding risks in public spaces

-- Trafficking and modern slavery

-We are aware that in Greenwich there are specific issues which affect many families.
-Woodhill has a role in recognising that these will directly affect the lives of many of our children.
+We are aware that in the Royal Borough of Greenwich there are specific issues which affect many families.
+Woodhill Primary School has a role in recognising that these will directly affect the lives of many of our children.
 The most common issues which affect families in the local area are: